Simple Ways to Manage a Checking Account

 A common mistake that people make is not factoring in funds availability when managing their accounts.
 This is a mistake that can lead to overdrawing your account and overdraft fees.
 It’s also why keeping a cash cushion in your checking account is so important.

-Here at Citadel, we offer three different types of checking accounts, including a free checking account.
+Here at Citadel, we offer two different types of checking accounts, including a free checking account.
 Each gives you access to a variety of online and mobile banking tools, so be sure to contact our team today to discuss which option is best suited to your needs.